-Situated in central Tanzania, the Ruaha National Park is one of the largest protected areas in Africa.
+Situated in highland areas near Iringa town Tanzania, the Ruaha National Park is one of the largest protected areas in Africa.
 It is the second biggest national park in Tanzania but since visitor numbers are comparatively few, it possesses a true wilderness atmosphere.
 Ruaha covers nearly 13 000 square kilometres but is part of an even larger natural system, incorporating the adjacent Rungwa, Kigozo and Muhezi reserves to the north.
 The reserve takes its name from the permanent Ruaha River which winds its way north-east and then south into the Rufiji River before spilling into the Indian Ocean.
 Only a small part of Ruaha is actually open to visitors who can explore a network of tracks along the main river and its many seasonal tributaries, as well as into the Baobab-clad hillsides and tall miombo woodlands.

 The variation in altitude and topography has given rise to wide diversity of plants and wildlife, which is greatly enhanced by the permanent water of the Ruaha River.
 In addition to these factors, Ruaha is also situated in an ecological transition for east and southern African species.
 Ruaha is an astonishing reserve which can provide even the most experienced African travelers with something new.
 The undulating topography, glorious river and majestic trees combine to produce one of Africa’s most captivating landscapes.